MiriamRGarcia/WashingModelling/readme.md

 ### User guide

-Each script starting with the prefix *Run_sec*[*tag*] is related to a study section of the work article submitted with this code whereas *PE* stands for *Parameter Estimation* .
+Each script starting with the prefix *Run_sec*[*tag*] is related to a study section of the work article submitted with this code, whereas *PE* stands for *Parameter Estimation* and the rest of the name describes the study purpose.
 The *tag* correspondence is stated as follows :

 ​	[ sec311 ] Water contamination and dilution rates in the industry,